DyversHands/www.DyversHands.com/_pages/tableau.md

   - /tableauGames
   - /games/tableau/
 tableau_core_rules:
+  - url: /games/Tableau/TableauCore
-  - image_path: /assets/images/games/tableau/tableaucore/tableau_core_rules_booklet_cover_375_298.jpg
+    image_path: /assets/images/games/tableau/tableaucore/tableau_core_rules_booklet_cover_375_298.jpg
     alt: "Tableau Core &#43612; Rules Cover Card"
+    title: "Tableau Core &#43612; Rules"
     excerpt: "8-page PDF in ‘Print-N-Fold’ **Tableau Booklet**&nbsp;&#128214; format, available from itch.io: "
-    url: /games/Tableau/TableauCore
     btn_label: "Read More…"
     btn_class: "btn--inverse"
     url2: https://dyvershands.itch.io/TableauCore
     btn_label2: "Get Now! (&#8220;Name your Price&#8221;)"
     btn_class2: "btn--success"
 tableau_playsets:
+  - url: /games/Tableau/TwilightRoad
+    btn_label: "Read More…"
+    btn_class: "btn--inverse"
+    url2: https://www.drivethrucards.com/product/425525/Twilight-Road-A-Playset-for-Tableau-with-Tuckbox?src=dhwebsite
+    btn_label2: "Buy Now! ($29.95)"
+    btn_class2: "btn--success"
-  - image_path: /assets/images/games/tableau/twilightroad/twilight_road_playset_cover_750_1050.png
+    image_path: /assets/images/games/tableau/twilightroad/twilight_road_playset_cover_750_1050.png
     alt: "Twilight Road Playset Cover Card"
     title: "Twilight Road &#128739;"
     excerpt: "You are fellow travelers on the ***Twilight Road***.
 Together your journey will take you through choices & transitions, quests & trials.
 What will you discover on your way?
 Will you find your destination or return home?
 Either way, you will arrive changed.
 These are the stories of the ***Twilight Road***.
 Every game session is different, every road, every journey is unique."
-    url: /TwilightRoad
+  - url: /games/Tableau/GateWatch
     btn_label: "Read More…"
     btn_class: "btn--inverse"
-    url2: https://www.drivethrucards.com/product/425525/Twilight-Road-A-Playset-for-Tableau-with-Tuckbox?src=dhwebsite
+    url2: https://www.drivethrucards.com/product/416166/Gate-Watch-A-Playset-for-Tableau-with-Tuckbox?src=dhwebsite
-    btn_label2: "Buy Now! ($29.95)"
+    btn_label2: "Buy Now! ($24.95)"
     btn_class2: "btn--success"
-  - image_path: /assets/images/games/tableau/gatewatch/gate_watch_playset_cover_750_1050.png
+    image_path: /assets/images/games/tableau/gatewatch/gate_watch_playset_cover_750_1050.png
     alt: "Gate Watch Playset Cover Card"
     title: "Gate Watch &#128682;"
     excerpt: "You and your companions are members of the ***Gate Watch*** – charged to monitor the border between realms.
 Who built *The Gate*?
 What is on the other side?
 Why are you watching?
 What are you guarding against?
 These are the questions you will answer as you explore the *Enigma* that is *The Gate*.
 Every game session is different, every world, every gate unique."
-    url: /GateWatch
+  - url: /games/Tableau/Improv
     btn_label: "Read More…"
     btn_class: "btn--inverse"
-    url2: https://www.drivethrucards.com/product/416166/Gate-Watch-A-Playset-for-Tableau-with-Tuckbox?src=dhwebsite
+    url2: https://www.drivethrucards.com/product/433384/Tableau-Improv-Playset-with-Tuckbox?src=dhwebsite
-    btn_label2: "Buy Now! ($24.95)"
+    btn_label2: "Buy Now! ($15.95)"
     btn_class2: "btn--success"
-  - image_path: /assets/images/games/tableau/improv/improv_playset_cover_750_1050.png
+    image_path: /assets/images/games/tableau/improv/improv_playset_cover_750_1050.png
     alt: "Tableau Improv Playset Cover Card"
     title: "Improv &#127914;"
     excerpt: "Ignite your “Yes, and…” spirit of improvisation to weave unique tales together, one scene at a time.
 Collaborate to create unforgettable narratives across genres, fostering unexpected bonds between characters.
 Hone your narrative skills with rules designed for spontaneous & unscripted storytelling.
 Perfect for roleplaying, improv, script workshopping and creative writing."
+tableau_storysets:
-    url: /Improv
+  - url: /games/Tableau/CourtlyShadows
     btn_label: "Read More…"
     btn_class: "btn--inverse"
-    url2: https://www.drivethrucards.com/product/433384/Tableau-Improv-Playset-with-Tuckbox?src=dhwebsite
+    url2: https://dyvershands.itch.io/courtlyshadows
-    btn_label2: "Buy Now! ($15.95)"
+    btn_label2: "Buy on itch.io! ($1.95)"
     btn_class2: "btn--success"
-tableau_storysets:
-  - image_path: /assets/images/games/tableau/courtlyshadows/courtly_shadows_storyset_cover_375_298.jpg
+    image_path: /assets/images/games/tableau/courtlyshadows/courtly_shadows_storyset_cover_375_298.jpg
     alt: "Courtly Shadows Storyset Cover"
     title: "Courtly Shadows&nbsp;&#128081;"
     excerpt: "In ***Courtly Shadows***&nbsp;&#128081; where honor meets deception, whispered secrets, and hidden agendas.
 A two-page ***Booklet Storyset***&nbsp;&#128214; supplement for ***Tableau* Games** to accentuate tales of noble duels and concealed motives.
 Allegiances shift, secrets unravel, and the dawn may herald victory or despair.
 How will you shape the fate of your realm?"
-    url: /games/Tableau/CourtlyShadows
+  - url: /games/Tableau/TouchedByTheVeil
     btn_label: "Read More…"
     btn_class: "btn--inverse"
-    url2: https://dyvershands.itch.io/courtlyshadows
+    url2: https://dyvershands.itch.io/touchedbytheveil
     btn_label2: "Buy on itch.io! ($1.95)"
     btn_class2: "btn--success"
-  - image_path: /assets/images/games/tableau/touchedbytheveil/touched_by_the_veil_storyset_cover_375_298.jpg
+    image_path: /assets/images/games/tableau/touchedbytheveil/touched_by_the_veil_storyset_cover_375_298.jpg
     alt: "Touched by the Veil &#129702; Storyset Cover"
     title: "Touched by the Veil&nbsp;&#129702;"
     excerpt: "***Touched by the Veil***&nbsp;&#129702;, where the unsolved intertwines with the unseen, setting hearts racing and souls searching.
 A two-page ***Booklet Storyset***&nbsp;&#128214; supplement for ***Tableau* Games** enhances tales of the irresistible dance between the known and the unknown.
 Every choice is laden with suspense, passion becomes a binding chain, and shadows harbor mysteries unsolved.
 How will you weave through this elaborate labyrinth of intrigue and emotion?"
-    url: /games/Tableau/TouchedByTheVeil
+  - url: /games/Tableau/TrialsOfTenacity
     btn_label: "Read More…"
     btn_class: "btn--inverse"
-    url2: https://dyvershands.itch.io/touchedbytheveil
+    url2: https://dyvershands.itch.io/trialsoftenacity
-    btn_label2: "Buy on itch.io! ($1.95)"
+    btn_label2: "Buy on itch.io! ($2.95)"
     btn_class2: "btn--success"
-  - image_path: /assets/images/games/tableau/trialsoftenacity/trials_of_tenacity_storyset_cover_375_298.jpg
+    image_path: /assets/images/games/tableau/trialsoftenacity/trials_of_tenacity_storyset_cover_375_298.jpg
     alt: "Trials of Tenacity &#127869; Storyset Cover"
     title: "Trials of Tenacity&nbsp;&#127869;"
     excerpt: "Endure a world reshaped by calamity in ***Trials of Tenacity***&nbsp;&#127869; a three-page ***Booklet Storyset***&nbsp;&#128214; supplement for ***Tableau* Games**, where resilience battles against time's ravages, hope dances on the knife's edge, and tales of survival intertwine with legends reborn.
 What stories will you weave from the remnants of a world once lost?"
-    url: /games/Tableau/TrialsOfTenacity
-    btn_label: "Read More…"
-    btn_class: "btn--inverse"
-    url2: https://dyvershands.itch.io/trialsoftenacity
-    btn_label2: "Buy on itch.io! ($2.95)"
-    btn_class2: "btn--success"
 gallery-storysets:
   - url: /games/Tableau/CourtlyShadows
     image_path: /assets/images/games/tableau/courtlyshadows/courtly_shadows_storyset_cover_375_298.jpg